A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Results and discussion

 \section{Results and discussion}

-To assess the impact of the configuration changes relative to the reference simulation (\tab{tab:reference_case}) we track three simple metrics which are sensitive to both the dynamics of the incident shock and the fuel energetics throughout the period of neutron emission: \begin{enumerate} \item Time of first reflection of the incident shock from the axis of the simulation, $t_{\text{axis}}$ \item Maximum BWA ion temperature during the stagnation phase, $T_{\max}$. \item Mean value of BWA ion temperature during the compression phase, $T_{\text{av}}$. \end{enumerate} These are presented as as percentage changes relative to the corresponding values obtained from the reference simulation, i.e. $\delta_{i} = 100 \times \rnd{M_{i}/M_{i}^{\text{ref}} - 1}$, where $M_{i}$ stands for the relevant metric ($i = \{1,2,3\}$).
-We originally considered several other metrics such as the full-width-half-maximum duration of the stagnation phase and the standard deviation of the BWA ion temperature in the compression phase; both of these proved unreliable in producing stable trends over the wide range of perturbations to the reference configuration.
+To assess the impact of the configuration changes relative to the reference simulation (\tab{tab:reference_case}), we track three simple metrics which are sensitive to both the dynamics of the incident shock and the fuel energetics throughout the period of neutron emission: \begin{enumerate} \item Time of first reflection of the incident shock from the axis of the simulation, $t_{\text{axis}}$ \item Maximum BWA ion temperature produced in the main reverberation, $T_{\max}$. \item Mean value of BWA ion temperature during the compression phase, $T_{\text{av}}$. \end{enumerate} These are presented as percentage changes relative to the corresponding values obtained from the reference simulation, \;i.e. $\delta(M_{j}) = 100 \times (M_{j}/M_{j}^{\text{ref}} - 1)$, where $M_{j}$ stands for the relevant metric ($j = \{1,2,3\}$).
+We originally considered several other metrics, such as the full-width-half-maximum duration of the state produced in the main reverberation and the standard deviation of the BWA ion temperature in the compression phase; both of these proved unreliable for producing stable trends over the wide range of perturbations to the reference configuration.
 Most importantly, we have chosen not to track the total neutron yield resulting from each configuration change.
-This is principally because it scales so nonlinearly with ion temperature that any transient artefacts resulting from small pockets of fuel caught in the complex structures formed lead to spurious results that are both essentially impossible to correct for and distort otherwise meaningful and insightful trends.
-This is an unfortunate but inescapable consequence of the very low yields ($Y_{\text{n}} \gtrsim 100$) predicted for this target.
+This is principally because the plasma reactivity scales so strongly with ion temperature \cite{Atzeni_book} that any transient numerical artefacts present in the simulations can lead to spurious yields.
+Such artefacts are essentially impossible to correct for and distort otherwise meaningful and insightful trends; they are an unfortunate but inescapable consequence of the very low yields ($Y_{\text{n}} \gtrsim 100$) predicted for this target.